Case law, Policy, Legislation

 The US Department of Justice's Antitrust Division has started on March 27, 2025, an Anticompetitive Regulations Task Force, to advocate for the removal of anticompetitive state and federal laws and regulations that undermine free market competition and harm consumers, workers and businesses.

-Antitrust Litigation - Pharma - Generic Drug Entry - Patent Enforcement
+Antitrust Litigation - Pharma and Generic Drug Entry - Patent Enforcement

 German drugmaker Boehringer Ingelheim was accused in a federal lawsuit of improperly submitting patents to the U.S. Food and Drug Administration to delay generic competition and inflate prices for its lung disease drugs Combivent Respimat and Spiriva Respimat.
 US District Judge Denise J. Casper said that plaintiffs failed to show that Boehringer’s patent litigation was objectively baseless.